Sheep 101 logo

 The American Sheep Industry Association (ASI) began development of an industry-wide quality and safety assurance program in 1991.
 Quality assurance programs provide assurances to consumers that products have been produced in accordance with certain standards, including the proper use of animal health products.

-USDA and third party certification groups that do not allow the use of antibiotics, anthelmintics, coccidiostats, and other animal health products do so without any scientific basis.
+USDA and third party certification groups that do not allow the use of antibiotics, anthelmintics, coccidiostats, and other animal health products do so without any scientific basis or contribution to animal welfare.
 As with people, sometimes drugs are necessary to maintain the health and well-being of farm animals.
 It is safe to consume the milk and meat from treated animals, if proper withdrawal times have been observed.

 <== SHEEP 201 INDEX